-Visit the virtual meeting website at virtualshareholdermeeting.com/ICHR2023 and enter your 16 digit control number located on your proxy card.
+Visit the virtual meeting website at virtualshareholdermeeting.com/ICHR2024 and enter your 16-digit control number located on your proxy card or voting instruction form.
 Online check-in will begin at approximately 8:30 a.m.
-Pacific Time on May 18, 2023.
+Pacific Time on May 15, 2024.
 If you experience any technical difficulties or have trouble accessing the virtual meeting, please review the instructions on the virtual meeting website or call the phone numbers listed on the virtual meeting website for assistance.